spantaleev/sijax/README.md

 Sijax stands for "Simple ajax" and provides just that.
 It's a simple php/jquery library providing easy ajax integration for php web apps.

-Sijax is very similar to [Xajax](http://xajaxproject.org/), which was developed way before it.
+Sijax is very similar to [Xajax](http://xajax-project.org/), which was developed way before it.
 The difference is that Sijax aims to be a lot simpler and faster, while still providing the majority of features and extensibility.

 There are sample files in `Sijax/examples` that demonstrate how it can be used.

 ## How does it work? ##

-Sijax lets you register any function (simple function, static class method, object method, closure) to be called from the client (browser) using javascript like so:
+Sijax lets you register any function (simple function, static class method, object method, closure) to be called from the client (browser) using javascript like this:

     Sijax.request('myFunction', ['argument 1', 15.84]);